 For persons with current COVID-19, vaccination should be deferred until recovery from acute illness and can be deferred up until 90 days after the current episode.

 Per CDC and FDA recommendations, those who have had a severe allergic reaction (e.g., anaphylaxis) to any component of the vaccines should not be vaccinated.
 For those who have had a severe allergic reaction to another vaccine or injectable treatment (intramuscular, intravenous, or subcutaneous) the vaccine can still be administered; however, it is recommended that the risks be discussed with a healthcare provider and that the recipient be monitored for 30 minutes post-vaccination.
 For those with any other allergy (e.g. food, pollen, pets), vaccination should be offered.
 All individuals who received vaccines should be observed for about 15 minutes after vaccination

-No, Guillain-Barre is not a contraindication for the Pfizer or Moderna vaccine.
+No, Guillain-Barre is not a contraindication for the vaccines.
 Individuals with such a history should discuss this with their provider.

 Currently, there are no data on the safety or efficacy of COVID-19 vaccination in persons who received monoclonal antibodies or convalescent plasma as part of COVID-19 treatment.
 Therefore, it is recommended that vaccination be deferred for at least 90 days after receiving such treatment to avoid interference of the treatment with vaccine-induced immune responses.

 Persons who have been identified recently as a close contact of someone with COVID-19 should defer vaccination until the quarantine period has ended to avoid exposing healthcare personnel or other persons during vaccination visits.